Christopher Duntsch: Dallas Medical Center

 Longtime spine surgeon Robert Henderson performed the salvage surgery on Efurd; he would subsequently be called in to perform salvage procedures on many of Duntsch's patients.
 When he saw the imaging from Duntsch's surgery, he was so certain that there would be legal action that he had the salvage surgery recorded.
 Henderson likened what he found when he opened up Efurd to the results of a child playing with Tinkertoys or an erector set, not surgery.
 He described Duntsch's surgery as an "assault" and concluded that Efurd would have been bedridden for the rest of her life had the salvage surgery not been performed.

-The damage to Efurd led Henderson to wonder if Duntsch was an impostor; he could not believe that a real surgeon would botch Efurd's surgery so badly.
-He later recalled that in his view, anyone with a basic knowledge of human anatomy would know that he was operating in the wrong area of Efurd's back.
+The damage to Efurd led Henderson to wonder if Duntsch was an impostor, as he could not believe that a real surgeon would botch Efurd's surgery so badly; in his view, anyone with basic knowledge of human anatomy would realize the wrong area of Efurd's back was being operated on.
 Henderson sent Duntsch's picture to the University of Tennessee to determine whether he actually had a degree from that institution and received confirmation that he did, leading him to conclude that Duntsch "had to have known how to do it right, and then did the opposite."
 He called Duntsch's fellowship supervisor in Memphis, and the supervisor of Duntsch's residency; it was then that he learned about the incident that led him to be referred to the impaired physician program.

 Despite both of his surgeries at Dallas Medical going catastrophically awry, hospital officials did not report him to the NPDB.
 At the time, hospitals were not required to report doctors who only had temporary privileges.